alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

   - We should keep _The Feasibility-Interest Diagram for Choosing a Project_ and _The Schema of Research_ in mind
 - [Coming up with research ideas](https://medium.com/@marcotcr/coming-up-with-research-ideas-3032682e5852) by Marco Tulio Ribeiro
   - "Precondition: expand your adjacent possible"
-  - "Set your filters on ‘important problems’", "Investigate failures / annoyances", "Use analogies", and "Challenge the status quo"
+  - "Set your filters on ‘important problems’", "Investigate failures/annoyances", "Use analogies", and "Challenge the status quo"
 - [Organizing and evaluating research ideas](https://medium.com/@marcotcr/organizing-and-evaluating-research-ideas-e137637b599e) by Marco Tulio Ribeiro
   - The Checklist/template for Organizing and Evaluating Research Ideas is very helpful!
 - [Finding and proposing a PhD dissertation](https://medium.com/great-research/finding-and-proposing-a-ph-d-dissertation-topic-6bca29253a0f) topic by Nick Feamster